 - Screen vs. net.
 A net is cheaper and quieter to live with; an impact screen plus projector gives you the immersive course-play experience.

 - Don’t skimp on the mat.
 You’ll make contact with it thousands of times — a thick, shock-absorbing hitting mat protects your wrists and elbows.
+Stand it on cushioned simulator flooring to spare your knees and hips too.

 - Software subscriptions.
 Factor in recurring costs for E6 Connect, GSPro, or a device membership — they add up over a year.
+Our best golf simulator software guide compares them on price, realism, and launch monitor support.

 The bottom line

 For the majority of home golfers, the SkyTrak+ in a proper enclosure is the best home simulator in 2026 — accurate, well-supported, and far cheaper than a commercial bay.
 Start smaller with a Garmin Approach R10 and a net, or go all-in with a Foresight GC3 if you want tour-level data.
 Whichever you choose, measure your room first and match the launch monitor to the space.
+Still pricing the project?
+Our how much does a golf simulator cost breakdown covers every component and budget tier, and if you’d rather assemble the room yourself to save money, follow our step-by-step DIY golf simulator build guide.